Black Box Corporation

-Black Box is a multinational information technology (IT) and consulting services company headquartered in Texas, United States.
+Black Box Corporation is an IT company headquartered in Texas, United States.
+The company provides technology assistance and consulting services to businesses in a variety of sectors including retail, transportation, government, education, and public safety.
 Black Box operates in 75 locations across 35 countries.
 In 2022, Black Box had more than 3,800 employees worldwide.

 History

-Early in 1976

-Eugene Yost and Richard Raub established Expandor Inc. in the US in 1976.
-Six of the eleven items in their inaugural catalogue, known as Black Boxes, were printer switches.
-Expandor Inc. changed its name to Black Box Corporation in 1982 as it released its well-known "Black Box Catalog.
+The company was founded in 1976 as Expandor Inc. by Eugene Yost and Richard Raub on Beatty Road in Monroeville, Pennsylvania.
+They soon moved to 1121 Sainte Claire Plaza, suite 300 in Upper Saint Claire Pennsylvania.
+The first Engineer was Tom McElroy, hired on Thanksgiving Day in 1978.
+In 1982, the company changed its name to Black Box Corporation and released its well-known Black Box Catalog.

 Following a temporary dip in operations during Black Monday of 1987, Odyssey Partners bought the company through a leveraged buyout in 1988.
 In 1989, one of its divisions, “Interlan,” was sold to Racal.

 1990s

-After suffering losses from debt servicing, Black Box Corporation underwent a restructuring in 1990, moving its lucrative catalogue sales operation from Simi Valley, California, to Lawrence, Pennsylvania.
-Its telecoms product business was divided into a subsidiary called Micom Communications Corporation.
+After suffering losses from debt servicing, Black Box Corporation underwent a restructuring in 1990.
+Its telecom product business was divided into a subsidiary called Micom Communications Corporation.
 Under the name MB Communications, an initial public offering was registered at NASDAQ in December 1992.
-The Micom Communications unit was spun off, and acquired by Northern Telecom (Nortel) in June 1996.
+Micom Communications unit was spun off and acquired by Northern Telecom (Nortel) in June 1996.
+Micom had money troubles and did some kind of share buy back in 1988.
+All the other companies were gone and BB was left.
+BB was then considered the parent company of Micom.

-In May 1997, Black Box Corporation’s board of directors announced that it authorized management to buy back the company's stock, depending on market prices and other factors.
-In 1998, the company started offering on-site data and infrastructure services in the United Kingdom, which expanded throughout Europe and Pacific Rim.
+In May 1997, Black Box Corporation’s board of directors authorized management to buy back the company's stock, depending on market prices and other factors.
+In 1998, the company started offering on-site data and infrastructure services in the United Kingdom that further expanded throughout Europe and the Pacific Rim.

-The profitable catalog sales business moved from Simi Valley in California to Lawrence, Pennsylvania and changed its name to Black Box Incorporated.
+The profitable catalog sales business changed its name to Black Box Incorporated.

+2000s

 From 2000 to 2010, Black Box Corporation formed partnerships in the USA with key IT service providers, including Cisco, Avaya, NEC, and Unify.
-There were about 120 acquisitions overall.
+There were about 120 acquisitions and mergers overall.